 Remote work

+Recognizing both physical health and mental health challenges is crucial in creating a healthy working environment.
 Provide the option to work at home, if possible.
 This is ideal for someone coming down with something, as they won’t then come into the office and infect everyone else!
 Plus, such a compromise means they’re still able to be productive in some capacity, while feeling ill.
+This also helps alleviate the pressure employees often feel to work while sick due to workload concerns.

-Similarly, offer flexible working conditions for employees with families.
+Similarly, offer flexible working conditions for employees with families to help them achieve a good work life balance.
 This is especially helpful at particular times of the year, like school holidays and, ironically, when the kids go back to school, when parents can feel overwhelmed.
 Offering flexible working conditions gives them the option to adapt to circumstances, instead of simply taking sick leave.

 More importantly, such employees will feel cared for and empathised with, which can go a long way to preventing stress and subsequent illness.

 The healthier your staff, the more robust their immune systems and the better they’ll handle stress.
-A few simple, but effective, ways to do this include:
+A few simple, but effective, ways to do this include proactive health management, which focuses on preventing health issues before they arise rather than reacting to them after the fact.
+Ensuring these health initiatives are in place can significantly enhance overall employee satisfaction.

 • Organising a discount for, or even subsidising, membership at a nearby gym or health club.